Medical examiner: Blue Jackets goalie died from chest trauma caused by fireworks mortar blast

-COLUMBUS, Ohio — Columbus Blue Jackets goalie Matiss Kivlenieks has died following a injury he sustained in what team officials are calling a “tragic accident.”
+COLUMBUS, Ohio — Columbus Blue Jackets goalie Matiss Kivlenieks died following an injury he sustained in what team officials called a “tragic accident.”

 Kivlenieks passed away Sunday night, according to a release from the Columbus Blue Jackets.
 He was just 24.